sanjay-murmu-au9/interviewPreparation-2025/README.md

  5. What is the Event Loop in Node.js?
-  :- Event loop allow multiple req handle async without blocking the main threads.
+  :- Event loop allow nodejs handle mutliple request async without blocking the main thread.

  3. What is closure?
     :- Function remember outer scope varaible event the execution has completed, even outer func is excuted.